tsora1603/pixora-theme/DESIGN.md

 ## Vectorizing

 Every app icon should be vectorized.
-Reason being I think it's way easier to, in this project's case, make every icon a vector and set the theme to `scalable` than to make 16, 24, 32, 64px and so on versions of every single icon.
+Reason being, I think it's way easier to, in this project's case, make every icon a vector and set the theme to `scalable` than to make 16, 24, 32, 64px and so on versions of every single icon.
 The process should be simple enough to follow and fast, so it's actually not a time sink to do so for every design.

 ### Tutorial: